websivustot/healthandfit/README.md

 ### The technical features of implementation

 This project's aim is to learn modern web-technologies such as JS, Node JS, React JS, Redux, MongoDB and related libraries.
-See the last version in the "development" branch.
+See the last version in the "**development**" branch.

 The following libraries and tools were used in the project:

 * Visual Studio Code IDE
 * Node JS v8.11.4
-* React JS / Redux
+* React JS v16.6.3 / Redux v4.0.1
 * Fontawesome for React v1.6.1
 * Reactstrap (Bootstrap for React) v6.5.0
 * Express library v4.16.4